All Episodes

 It would not have been normally possible with the type of equipment we were using then.

-There are vastly different communication approaches which would work.
+Today, there are vastly different communication approaches which would work.

 All right.

-Those sailors on deck who were observers were totally sick, totally nauseous.
+Just as Tesla had suspected would be the case, those sailors on deck who were observers were totally sick, totally nauseous, mentally out of it.

 They were quite sick in plain language.

-There was nobody, I take it, you know, in the movie, The Philadelphia Experiment, they showed people actually buried in decks and horrible things.
+There was nobody, I take it, you know, in the movie, the Philadelphia Experiment, they showed people actually buried in decks and horrible things.

 That came in the second test.